 Our team of 70 dedicated, highly trained professionals is committed to providing you with a reliable supply of high quality water and responsive service.
-We know the most important thing we do each and every day is to provide clean, safe drinking water so families can trust the water we provide will contribute to their good health.
+We know the most important thing we do each and every day is provide clean water so families can trust the water we provide will contribute to their good health.

 The importance of what our water professionals do every day is more evident these days with the recent media coverage of the water quality crisis in Flint, Michigan.
 We know customers may have questions and we want to assure you that we take a number of steps in our water treatment and testing so you can have confidence in your water quality.
 Our Lead in Drinking Water Factsheet provides answers to commonly asked questions about Lead in Drinking Water.